arichtman/nix/README.md

 1. Mash F10 to hit the bios (this was a thowback and a pain to do)
 1. Configure the following
    - Ensure legacy boot is enabled.
    - I disabled secure boot and MS certificate in case
    - Turn off fast boot (might be optional)
    - Add boot delay 5 seconds (purely QoL)
    - Ensure USB takes priority over local disk
+   - I disabled prompt on memory change so if I add RAM later I don't have to displace the system.
+   - I disabled Intel's sgx or whatnot.
+Don't trust it after the RST debacle.
 1. Save and reboot
 1. Hit escape to select boot option of USB (esc maybe not required)
 1. Follow the instructions to install NixOS
    - 23.05 (but higher is fine)
    - User _nixos_
    - Same password for `root`
    - Auto login (QoL but consult your threat model)
-1. Modify /etc/nixos/configuration.nix enough to to what you need
+1. Use `nix-shell` to obtain Git and Helix
-1. Download flake repo from github
+1. Clone this flake repo from github

-Upcoming:

-- Maybe enable flakes and rebuild from github
+1. Copy the machine-specific disk config from `/etc/nixos/hardware-configuration.nix`.
+   Place it in the machine's `hardware-configuration.nix` in the flake repo.
+1. Nix rebuild switch to the flake's config.
+1. Confirm SSH remote access is working.
+1. Reboot and enter bios.
+   - Turn fast boot back on
+   - Set boot delay to 0
+   - Disable UEFI boot priority.
+If we need to boot from USB we'll reenter the BIOS.
+1. Save BIOS changes and one last confirmation that the system boots and is remotable.
+1. Move the machine to it's final home.
+1. Remotely retrieve the hardware configuration and commit it to the flake repo.

 ## Notes